 The proposed Computer Vision lab must be capable of testing these use cases.

-I have defined the following high-level requirements to support the creation of a Computer Vision lab.
+I have defined the following high-level requirements to support the creation of a Computer Vision test lab.

 The Computer Vision Test Lab capital investment must be low (< £200.00), with minimal operating costs (< £100.00pm).

 The Computer Vision Test Lab must be viable for use at rural locations, including limited (intermittent) network connectivity and power consumption (< 10 Watt).